mattrossman/newstopia/README.md

     docker-compose up

 This will publish the API on port 5001 and the website on port 5000.
 Thus, you can access the site at http://localhost:5000

-Note that the weather API calls will be blocked by the browser causing the page not to fully load, which can be circumvented through [this Chrome extension](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc?hl=en-US).